micropython/micropython/docs/library/sys.rst

    usually an identifier of the OS, e.g. ``"linux"``.
 For baremetal ports it is an identifier of the chip on a board, e.g. ``"MicroChip SAMD51"``.
    It thus can be used to distinguish one board from another.
-   If you need to check whether your program runs on MicroPython (vs other Python implementation), use `sys.implementation` instead.
+   If you need to check whether your program runs on CircuitPython (vs other Python implementation), use `sys.implementation` instead.

 .. data:: stderr